mikitashamkuts/freerunner/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

+## Step 6: Install Visual Studio Code Extensions (if applicable)

+Navigate to Extension Marketplace and check if you have all the recommended extensions installed.

 # Available Scripts